Implicit Quantile Networks For Emulation in Jet Physics: Stochastic Folding of Jets

 \subsection{Results}

-We assess the effectiveness of the trained models by comparing the predicted marginal density of each component of the reco-jet 4-momentum ($p^\prime_T, \eta^\prime, \phi^\prime, m^\prime$) with the corresponding ground truth, namely, the corresponding reco-jet marginal density from the test set, both integrated over the full gen-jet phase space or over a small subset of the latter.
+We assess the effectiveness of the trained models by comparing the predicted marginal density of each component of the reco-jet 4-momentum ($p^\prime_T, \eta^\prime, \phi^\prime, m^\prime$) with the corresponding reco-jet marginal density from the test set, both integrated over the full gen-jet phase space or over a small subset of the latter.

 Using the trained \iqnfour~model, 1000 predictions for the reco-jet 4-momenta are generated for each of the $10^6$ gen-jets from the test set.
 For each reco-jet 4-momentum component, a single prediction is used per gen-jet to construct the reco-jet marginal densities.
-The reco-jet marginal densities are presented in Figure~\ref{fig:IQNx4} superimposed on the ground truth marginal densities computed from the test data.
+The reco-jet marginal densities are presented in Figure~\ref{fig:IQNx4} superimposed on the original reco-jet marginal densities computed from the test data.
+All uncertainties come from a normal approximation of the Poisson distribution to one standard deviation with a center value and variance equal to the number of counts in the bin.
 As described in Section~\ref{sec:IQN}, a single network, \iqnone, can be trained in an autogressive manner to accomplish the same task.
-The same predictions are generated for this model in Figure~\ref{fig:IQNx1} as for the \iqnfour~model for comparison.
+For comparison, the same predictions are generated for this model in Figure~\ref{fig:IQNx1} as for the \iqnfour~model.

 To further validate the \iqnfour, we perform the following closure test.
-The cumulative distribution function (cdf) $\tau^\prime = F(y^\prime)$ for each component $y' \in \{p^\prime_T, \eta^\prime, \phi^\prime, m^\prime\}$ of the reco-jet 4-momentum is approximated using the 1000 predictions for each of the $10^6$ reco-jets in the test set.
-The approximated cdfs are used to map each 4-momentum component $y^\prime$ in the test set to a quantile, $\tau^\prime$.
+The cumulative distribution function (cdf) $\tau^\prime = F(y)$ for each component $y \in \{p^\prime_T, \eta^\prime, \phi^\prime, m^\prime\}$ of the reco-jet 4-momentum is approximated using the 1000 predictions for each of the $10^6$ gen-jets in the test set.
+The approximated cdfs are used to map each 4-momentum component $y$ in the test set to a quantile, $\tau^\prime$.
 If the IQN's modeling of the quantile function and, therefore, the conditional densities is accurate, then we should expect the distribution of the quantiles to follow $U(0, 1)$.
 While there is some structure in the distributions in Fig.~\ref{fig:all_closure}, we see that the quantile distributions are indeed approximately uniform.